 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Osteyee, Minnie Leonard, "Academic secretaries: Perspectives of how they influence and are influenced by a university environment as they seek job satisfaction" (1990).
 Teaching and Leadership - Dissertations.
-Paper 164.
+164.